panchul/workspace/doc/Python.md

 Some .pdfs with Python books:
 https://github.com/siddiquiamir/Python-Books

-Loading a .csv from a web server(or github user content)
+Loading a .csv from a web server(or GitHub user content)

     import pandas as pd
     df = pd.read_csv("http://raw.githubusercontent.../my.csv")